Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Thomas Peterffy Sells 20,000 Shares

 - On Wednesday, March 31st, Thomas Peterffy sold 20,000 shares of Interactive Brokers Group stock.
 The shares were sold at an average price of $73.45, for a total transaction of $1,469,000.00.

+The firm also recently declared a quarterly dividend, which will be paid on Monday, June 14th.
+Shareholders of record on Tuesday, June 1st will be given a dividend of $0.10 per share.
+This represents a $0.40 dividend on an annualized basis and a yield of 0.55%.
+The ex-dividend date of this dividend is Friday, May 28th.
+Interactive Brokers Group’s dividend payout ratio is presently 17.62%.

+A number of research firms have recently weighed in on IBKR.
+Credit Suisse Group raised their price target on shares of Interactive Brokers Group from $92.00 to $110.00 and gave the company an “outperform” rating in a report on Wednesday.
+Compass Point lifted their target price on shares of Interactive Brokers Group from $65.00 to $75.00 and gave the stock a “buy” rating in a research note on Wednesday, January 20th.
+Jefferies Financial Group began coverage on shares of Interactive Brokers Group in a research note on Thursday, March 11th.
+They issued a “buy” rating and a $89.00 target price for the company.
+Wells Fargo & Company lifted their target price on shares of Interactive Brokers Group from $58.00 to $66.00 and gave the stock an “underweight” rating in a research note on Wednesday, January 20th.
+Finally, The Goldman Sachs Group lifted their target price on shares of Interactive Brokers Group from $73.00 to $83.00 and gave the stock a “neutral” rating in a research note on Monday, April 5th.
+One equities research analyst has rated the stock with a sell rating, two have issued a hold rating and four have given a buy rating to the company’s stock.
+The company currently has an average rating of “Hold” and an average target price of $77.43.

-A number of large investors have recently added to or reduced their stakes in IBKR.
-SG Americas Securities LLC lifted its stake in Interactive Brokers Group by 1,011.5% in the fourth quarter.
-SG Americas Securities LLC now owns 27,976 shares of the financial services provider’s stock valued at $1,704,000 after buying an additional 25,459 shares during the last quarter.
+Institutional investors and hedge funds have recently bought and sold shares of the business.
+SG Americas Securities LLC raised its position in Interactive Brokers Group by 1,011.5% during the 4th quarter.
+SG Americas Securities LLC now owns 27,976 shares of the financial services provider’s stock worth $1,704,000 after buying an additional 25,459 shares during the last quarter.
 Oppenheimer & Co.
-Inc. acquired a new stake in Interactive Brokers Group during the 4th quarter worth $999,000.
-Norges Bank purchased a new position in Interactive Brokers Group during the 4th quarter worth $47,763,000.
-Healthcare of Ontario Pension Plan Trust Fund increased its stake in Interactive Brokers Group by 6.8% in the fourth quarter.
-Healthcare of Ontario Pension Plan Trust Fund now owns 48,066 shares of the financial services provider’s stock valued at $2,928,000 after purchasing an additional 3,066 shares during the period.
-Finally, Twin Tree Management LP acquired a new position in Interactive Brokers Group in the fourth quarter valued at $6,515,000.
-Hedge funds and other institutional investors own 16.08% of the company’s stock.
+Inc. purchased a new position in shares of Interactive Brokers Group during the 4th quarter valued at approximately $999,000.
+Norges Bank purchased a new position in shares of Interactive Brokers Group during the 4th quarter valued at approximately $47,763,000.
+Healthcare of Ontario Pension Plan Trust Fund increased its holdings in shares of Interactive Brokers Group by 6.8% during the 4th quarter.
+Healthcare of Ontario Pension Plan Trust Fund now owns 48,066 shares of the financial services provider’s stock valued at $2,928,000 after purchasing an additional 3,066 shares in the last quarter.
+Finally, Twin Tree Management LP purchased a new position in shares of Interactive Brokers Group during the 4th quarter valued at approximately $6,515,000.
+16.08% of the stock is owned by institutional investors.

-Several research analysts recently commented on IBKR shares.
-The Goldman Sachs Group increased their price objective on Interactive Brokers Group from $73.00 to $83.00 and gave the company a “neutral” rating in a research note on Monday, April 5th.
-Zacks Investment Research cut shares of Interactive Brokers Group from a “buy” rating to a “hold” rating and set a $62.00 price objective for the company. in a research note on Tuesday, December 22nd.
-Wells Fargo & Company upped their price objective on shares of Interactive Brokers Group from $58.00 to $66.00 and gave the company an “underweight” rating in a report on Wednesday, January 20th.
-Compass Point raised their price objective on Interactive Brokers Group from $65.00 to $75.00 and gave the stock a “buy” rating in a research report on Wednesday, January 20th.
-Finally, Jefferies Financial Group assumed coverage on shares of Interactive Brokers Group in a research note on Thursday, March 11th.
-They issued a “buy” rating and a $89.00 price objective for the company.
-One equities research analyst has rated the stock with a sell rating, two have issued a hold rating and four have assigned a buy rating to the company’s stock.
-The company has a consensus rating of “Hold” and an average target price of $70.71.

 Interactive Brokers Group, Inc operates as an investment holding company, which engages in broker or dealer and proprietary trading businesses.
 It operates through the following segments: Electronic Brokerage and Corporate.
 The Electronic Brokerage segment is a direct market access broker, which serve the customers of both traditional brokers and prime brokers.